amar-jay/blog/src/content/post/training-datasets-of-GPT3.md

 tags: ["ML-AI", "transformer"]
 ---

+## Understanding the Text Corpus and Training Datasets of GPT-3

 The development of large language models (LLMs) like GPT-3 relies on extensive and diverse text corpora for training, encompassing a myriad of topics and natural and computer languages.
 This will delve into the text corpus used to train GPT-3, its composition, and the implications of using such a vast dataset for language model pretraining.

 ### GPT-3's Pretraining Dataset